Your Privacy is Our Priority

 We may share personal information described above with our affiliates for business purposes, such as servicing customer accounts, verifying customer information and customer notifications, and as permitted by applicable law.
 Our affiliates are companies controlled or owned by us as well regulated partners, such as futures commissions merchants, dealers and other brokers.
 Zaner does not share information with affiliates for marketing purposes.

 Disclosure to Non-Affiliated Third Parties

-In order to support the financial products and services we provide to you, we may share the personal information described above with third-party service providers and joint marketers not affiliated with us, including
+In order to support the financial products and services we provide to you, we may share the personal information described above with third-party service providers not affiliated with us, including

-- companies under contract to perform services for us or on our behalf, such as vendors that prepare and mail statements and transaction confirmations or provide data processing, computer software maintenance and development, transaction processing and marketing services
+- - Companies under contract to perform services for us or on our behalf, such as vendors that prepare and mail statements and transaction confirmations or provide data processing, computer software maintenance and development, transaction processing and other services

 These companies acting on our behalf are required to keep your personal information confidential.

 Enhanced Business SMS

 All users must opt-in to receive SMS messages from Zaner, for example by sending us a text with the word "START".
 Any user may opt-out at any time by senidng us a text with the words "STOP" or "UNSUBSCRIBE."
 Zaner will log and track consent, and opt-ins and opt-outs.